AkashSinghaRoy/AkashSinghaRoy.github.io/research.md

 14\.
 Joint distribution in residue classes of families of polynomially-defined multiplicative functions <br>
 [Link to older (thesis) version](https://arxiv.org/abs/2401.00358) <br>
 _This is an older version of the manuscript; it was used in my PhD thesis.
-A completely rewritten and improved version can be found in the subsection "November 2025+ (Postdoctoral research)'' below._
+A completely rewritten and improved version can be found in the subsection "Postdoctoral research (November 2025+)'' below._

 15\.
 Joint distribution in residue classes of families of polynomially-defined multiplicative functions II <br>
 [Link to older (thesis) version](JtMultEqd2.pdf) <br>
 _This is an older version of the manuscript; it was used in my PhD thesis.
-A completely rewritten and improved version can be found in the subsection "November 2025+ (Postdoctoral research)'' below._
+A completely rewritten and improved version can be found in the subsection "Postdoctoral research (November 2025+)'' below._

  [**PhD Dissertation**](AkashSRoyDISSERTATION.pdf)

-## November 2025+ (Postdoctoral research)
+## Postdoctoral research (November 2025+)
 14\.
 Joint distribution in residue classes of families of multiplicative functions I, _Submitted_ <!--_Submitted to Int.
 Math.
 Res.
 Not.--> <br>
-_This is a completely rewritten version of Manuscript 14 in the subsection "August 2022-June 2025 (Graduate research)" above.
+_This is a completely rewritten version of Manuscript 14 in the subsection "Graduate research (August 2022-June 2025)" above.
 This immensely simplifies the arguments and establishes more general results._ <br>
 **Link to manuscript:** [Most recent version](JtMultEqd1.pdf)

 15\.
 Joint distribution in residue classes of families of multiplicative functions II, _Submitted_ <br>
-_This is a completely rewritten version of Manuscript 15 in the subsection "August 2022-June 2025 (Graduate research)" above.
+_This is a completely rewritten version of Manuscript 15 in the subsection "Graduate research (August 2022-June 2025)" above.
 This immensely simplifies the arguments and establishes more general results._ <br>
 **Link to manuscript:** _Coming soon_

 16\.
 The Landau-Selberg-Delange method for products of Dirichlet $L$-functions, and applications, I. <br>